dokku/dokku/README.md

     $ wget -qO- j.mp/dokku-bootstrap | bash

 This may take around 5 minutes.
+Certainly better than the several hours it takes to bootstrap Cloud Foundry.

 ## Configuring